Criminal Defense in South Carolina

 - White collar crimes, such as fraud and computer crime

-If you have been charged with a crime in South Carolina, whether in municipal, state, or federal court, you need to understand that your life depends on getting the best possible results from your trial.
-An unfavorable result can lead to increased jail time, fines, and a permanent blot on your record and reputation.
+If you are facing criminal charges in South Carolina, whether in municipal, state, or federal court, you need to understand that your life depends on getting the best possible results from your trial.
+An unfavorable result in criminal law, can lead to increased jail time, fines, and a permanent blot on your record and reputation.
 As a result of a criminal conviction, you may lose your job, have trouble finding a job, lose custody of your children, and experience permanent restrictions of your personal liberties.
 You may lose your right to travel freely, your right to own a gun, even your right to privacy.

 In some states, DUI is called DWI, or Driving While Intoxicated.